 Series D in 2006

-Dilithium® offers high-quality multimedia delivery over mobile and broadband networks to any device.
-Dilithium provides the most comprehensive and innovative mobile video solutions, with unmatched breadth of deployments in 60 countries reaching over 1 billion subscribers.
-Dilithium pioneered mobile video communications and our solutions are deployed by leading network operators, content owners, and aggregators across 2G, 3G, and WiFi networks.
+Dilithium Networks specializes in high-quality multimedia delivery over mobile and broadband networks, catering to various devices.
+The company is recognized for its innovative mobile video solutions, achieving extensive deployments in 60 countries and reaching over 1 billion subscribers.
+Dilithium has pioneered mobile video communications, offering its services to leading network operators, content owners, and aggregators across diverse network technologies, including 2G, 3G, and WiFi.

 Extricom